clevercamels/vet/ai_prompt.md

 I have the following preferences:

 ## DATA SOURCES
 Use information in this repository as a priority.
-If the information needed isn't found in this repository, make a reasonable and clearly stated assumption to fill records in with common information used in veterinary records applicable to the presenting complaint and diagnoses.

-** Example Inputs in 'vet/tree/main/References/cases'
+** Example Inputs can be found in 'vet/tree/main/References/cases'

 ## MEDICATIONS
 - Use specific drugs appropriate to the presenting complaint and diagnoses.